Uddhav-Paudel/A2V/README.md

 # A2V Node

-A2V Node is a Node.js API backend with plugin functionality.
-It integrates with Azure services to provide features like content safety analysis, text summarization, text-to-image generation, text-to-speech synthesis, and video generation.
+A2V Node is a Node.js API backend.
+It integrates with Azure AI services to provide features like content safety analysis, text summarization, text-to-image generation, text-to-speech synthesis, and video generation.

 ## Features